milonmaze/privacy-terms-observatory/www.digitalocean.com/legal/terms-of-service-agreement.md

-Acceptable Use Policy (the “AUP”), which outlines prohibited uses of our Services Privacy Policy, which outlines how we collect, use, and share data in our Websites and Services Marketplace Terms of Service, which outlines the terms for vendors in the DigitalOcean Marketplace Whom does this TOS apply to?
+Acceptable Use Policy (the “AUP”), which outlines prohibited uses of our Services Privacy Policy, which outlines how we collect, use, and share data in our Websites and Services Marketplace Terms of Service, which outlines the terms for vendors in the DigitalOcean Marketplace Promotional Credit Terms, which outline the terms of any credits we may offer or provide Whom does this TOS apply to?

 When we refer to “DigitalOcean” or we use pronouns like “we”, “us” or “our”, we are referring to DigitalOcean, LLC as well as its parents, affiliates and subsidiaries.

 When we refer to the “User”, we are talking about you, and we will also use words like “you” and “your” to refer to you.
 Who “you” are can get more complicated if you are using our services on behalf of a company, organization, or other entity.
 In that case, you are representing to us that you have the authority to bind your company, organization, other entity to this TOS and that you agree to be legally bound by this TOS on behalf of such entity (and “User”, “you”, and “your” then refer to such entity).
-If you aren’t sure what this means or whether you are authorized to bind your company, organization, or entity to this contract, you should ask others in your organization to get clarification about authority.
+If you aren’t sure what this means or whether you are authorized to bind your company, organization, or entity to this contract, you should ask others in your organization to get clarification about authority.**

 What is the TOS?